Most of us have had food allergies and intolerances touch our lives in some way.

 Everyone needs to eat, so it’s helpful to build a support system and surround yourself with others who understand what you are going through.

-If you’re only comfortable eating meals that you have prepared yourself at home at first, that’s completely fine.
+If you’re only comfortable eating meals that you have prepared yourself at home at first, that’s entirely fine, and completely normal.
 This is a great way for you to regain control of the situation, since you’re the one selecting the ingredients and stirring the pot.

-Try hosting an allergen-free meal for family and friends, or get together to do the cooking as a group, so they can learn firsthand how to cook meals that you can enjoy.
+Try hosting an allergen-free meal for family and friends as mentioned above, or get together to do the cooking as a group, so they can learn firsthand how to cook meals that you can enjoy.

 This activity will boost everyone’s confidence, and will show those who feel as if they don’t understand your allergy how delicious meals made with food intolerances in mind can be.